mjosaarinen/lwaes_isa/hdl/README.md

 and ran the test code first in a simulator, and then on FPGA.
 It seems to work fine.
 (Our SoC also has a hardware AES module, can run against it too.)

-Note about [sboxes.v](sboxes.v): I created linear SM4 "top" and "bottom" layers for the Boyar-Peralta AES S-Box to demonstrate the fact that all three s-box types can share circuitry.
+A note about [sboxes.v](sboxes.v): I created linear SM4 "top" and "bottom" layers for the Boyar-Peralta AES S-Box to demonstrate the fact that all three s-box types can share circuitry.
 That file has some commentary on this.